nextcloud/docker/README.md

 Check the [Nextcloud documentation](https://docs.nextcloud.com/server/15/admin_manual/configuration_server/email_configuration.html) for other values to configure SMTP.

+To insert custom config for nextcloud, you can insert a seed config.php into the image (for example, you might mount a secret), and set `NEXTCLOUD_CONFIG_BOOTSTRAP_FILE` to the filename of your seed config file.
+The config file must be valid PHP, in the same format as the normal config.php file.
+The config file will only be used on new installations - it will not override config on update, or when restarting the container.

 # Running this image with docker-compose
 The easiest way to get a fully featured and functional setup is using a `docker-compose` file.
 There are too many different possibilities to setup your system, so here are only some examples of what you have to look for.